Fact Sheet - Bailiffs and High Court Writs

 You want to prosecute the bailiff

-Section 1 of the Magistrates' Courts Act 1980 enables individuals to present evidence, referred to as "information," to a justice of the peace at a magistrate's court.
-Subsequently, the magistrate has the authority to issue a warrant to a constable, instructing them to bring the suspect before the court to respond to the information and enter a plea.
-It is imperative to have a solicitor present the information, as the Director of Public Prosecutions assesses whether there is sufficient evidence for a conviction and if pursuing the case is in the public interest before the information is submitted to the magistrate.
+Section 1 of the Magistrates' Courts Act 1980 says you can lay the information (evidence) before a justice of the peace at a magistrate's court.
+The magistrate can issue a warrant to a constable to bring the suspect before the court to answer the information and enter a plea.
+You must have a solicitor present the information because the Director of Public Prosecutions decides if the prosecution has enough evidence to secure a conviction and is in the public interest before laying your information before a magistrate.

 You would like to speak to the media about your experience